 Most yeast breads require kneading.
 When flour combines with water, a sticky substance known as gluten forms.
 As it is kneaded, the yeast creates a gas that forms tiny little bubbles of CO2 gas throughout the dough and that makes the bread rise.
 The more you knead, the better the rise.
 There are three types of yeast breads; loaves, rolls and donuts.

 There are also three types of quick breads; a batter that is poured into the pan, like zucchini bread or cornbread; drop dough that is a thick batter, not unlike cookies (I like to make drop biscuits); and finally, there are soft doughs.
 Cut biscuits are a great example of a soft dough.

 All breads use some sort of leavening.
 In yeast breads, the yeast is the leavening.
 Quick breads use baking soda or baking powder – and they are not the same.
 Baking soda is made of bicarbonate of soda and requires an acid and liquid to be activated.
 Baking powder includes the acid – so its soda with an acid.
 But however you make it, no one can deny the satisfaction a warm piece of fresh bread brings.

 So lets get cooking!!
+Set up your baking area (here’s a great article to help you do that) and start mixing!
 Share up to two of your favorite bread recipes here – it’s open until the end of the month!
 Find a good one?
 Share it!!
 It’s time to spread the bread love!

 © Copyright 2020 The Lazy Gastronome